urql-graphql/urql/docs/advanced/subscriptions.md

 };
 ```

-As we can see, the `result.data` is being updated and transformed by
+As we can see, the `res.data` is being updated and transformed by
 the `handleSubscription` function.
 This works over time, so as
 new messages come in, we will append them to the list of previous
 messages.